AKM Mozammel Haque (politician): Freedom fighter identity and certificate forgery

 He was one of the main people involved in making 25,000, or possibly 50,000 fake freedom fighter certificates in Bangladesh during the 16-year Awami League government until 5 August 2024.

-In the investigation report after August 5, 2024, Farooq-e-Azam said that Mozammel Haque used to charge 5 lakh taka for each fake certificate of freedom fighter.
+In the investigation report after August 5, 2024, Faruk-e-Azam said that Mozammel Haque used to charge 5 lakh taka for each fake certificate of freedom fighter.
 A report in Jugantor said that Mozammel received bribes worth around 100 million taka in total, ranging from 3 lakh taka to 2 crore taka for each fake certificate.

 On April 13, 2025, at the 95th meeting of the National Freedom Fighter Council or JAMUKA, chaired by Faruk-e-Azam, Chairman and Advisor on Liberation War Affairs, it was stated that there is controversy over AKM Mozammel Haque's participation in the Liberation War and if the allegations are proven, his freedom fighter certificate and gazette will be cancelled.